-The precognition file AD15/20/33 is exempt under Section 34 of FOISA - Investigations by Scottish public authorities and proceedings arising out of such investigations.
+The precognition file AD15/20/25 is exempt under Section 34 of FOISA - Investigations by Scottish public authorities and proceedings arising out of such investigations.
 The data controllers of this record, Crown Office and Procurator Fiscal Service have sanctioned this exemption for all precognition files (and appeal records) less than 100 years old.
-For further explanation of this exemption please see the attached annex.
+For further explanation of this exemption please see the annex of our response.

-A sensitivity review has been undertaken of JC26/1920/118 by the Scottish Courts and Tribunals Service.
-As a result of this, some information in the file has been redacted due to sensitivity issues.
+A sensitivity review has been undertaken of JC26/1920/111 by the Scottish Courts and Tribunals Service.
+As a result of this, some information in the files has been redacted due to sensitivity issues.

-An exemption under section 38(1)(b) of FOISA applies to this information because it is personal data of third parties and disclosing it would contravene the data protection principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
+An exemption under section 38(1)(b) of FOISA applies to some of this information because it is personal data of third parties and disclosing it would contravene the data protection principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
 This exemption is not subject to the 'public interest test', so we are not required to consider if the public interest in disclosing the information outweighs the public interest in applying the exemption.

-This file also contains information relating to a deceased person's health record.
-This information has also been redacted as an exemption under section 38(1)(d) of FOISA applies.
-There is a common law duty of confidence to patients and these ethical obligations extend even after the patient's death.
+An exemption under section 38(1)(d) of FOISA also applies to some this information because it contains information relating to a deceased person's health record and disclosing it would contravene the data protection principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
+This information has been redacted as an exemption under section 38(1)(d) of FOISA applies.
+A common law duty of confidence applies to an individual's health information and these ethical obligations extend even after the individual's death.
 The exemption under section 38(1)(d) is time limited to 100 years.
 This exemption is not subject to the 'public interest test', so we are not required to consider if the public interest in disclosing the information outweighs the public interest in applying the exemption.